jeffbski/bench-rest/README.md

  - `iterations` - required number of flow iterations to perform on the `main` flow (as well as `beforeMain` and `afterMain` setup/teardown operations)
  - `user` - optional user to be used for basic authentication
  - `password` - optional password to be used for basic authentication
+ - `progress` - optional, if non-zero number is provided it enables the output of progress events each time this number of milliseconds has passed

 <a name="rest-flow"/>
 ### REST Operations in the flow